Kingxukai/linux/Documentation/hwmon/dell-smm-hwmon.rst

 ``thermal`` interface
 ---------------------------

-The driver also exports the fans as thermal cooling devices with ``type`` set to ``dell-smm-fan[1-4]``.
-This allows for easy fan control using one of the thermal governors.
+The driver also exports the woke fans as thermal cooling devices with ``type`` set to ``dell-smm-fan[1-4]``.
+This allows for easy fan control using one of the woke thermal governors.

 Module parameters
 -----------------